ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

             for a reference to a VIRTEL line

 Pseudo Terminals
     Specifies the prefix of the name of the VIRTEL terminal which will be used to connect to the application.
-The value $LINE$ in the “Pseudo Terminals” field indicates that this transaction is reserved for HTTP connections using non-predefined terminals (see “HTTP connections with non-predefined LU names”, page 20).
+The value $LINE$ in the “Pseudo Terminals” field indicates that this transaction is reserved for HTTP connections using non-predefined terminals (see :ref:`“HTTP connections with non-predefined LU names”<#_V457CN_ForceLUNAME>`).
 Logmode
     The name of the new LOGMODE that must be used to connect to the application.
 How started